Shuttle/shuttle-esb/architecture.md

 ---
 # Concepts

 Code samples provided on this page do not represent a sample or solution but do show how some of the concepts would be applied in Shuttle ESB.
-For help on putting together your first implementation you can take a look at the [getting started]({{ site.baseurl }}/getting-started/index.html) page.
+For help on putting together your first implementation you can take a look at the guides.

 The basic parts of Shuttle ESB consist of: